 Arturo Villaseñor, Adelante Educación Instructor and Sabor Color Program Coordinator, was born in Mexico City, where he lived until 2000.
 That same year Arturo moved to Oregon and started working in the area of adult education with Centro Cultural.
 In 2009 he joined the staff of Adelante Mujeres teaching a variety of topics including mathematics and computer skills for the adult education program.
 He loves the opportunity to work with people that are looking forward to a better future for themselves and their families.

-Eduardo Corona has worked as the Business Development Coordinator with the Adelante Empresas program since 2010.
-Recently he was promoted to Empresas Program Coordinator.
-He has a background in International Trade and Finance, and is passionate about helping entrepreneurs achieve their dreams.
+Eduardo Corona first worked as the Business Development Coordinator with the Adelante Empresas program in 2010.
+He has been the Empresas Program Director since 2012.
+He has a background in International Trade and Finance, and he is passionate about helping entrepreneurs achieve their dreams.

 Guadalupe Maldonado, Parent Support Coordinator, wears many hats at Adelante Mujeres.
 She teaches parenting classes for the women in the Adelante Educación program and acts as the Adelante Chicas parent coordinator.
 Lupe also owns a catering business and sells her tamales and pupusas at the Forest Grove Farmers Market.